xcjames29/xcjames29/README.md

 ### Memory Game
-**Tech stacks: ReactJS, HTML and CSS Flexbox** -Created a fun time-based memory game using ReactJS -Using multiple timers on the same page was a challenge -Here is the link to play the game, enjoy! https://memory-game-fruits.netlify.app/
+**Tech stacks: ReactJS, HTML and CSS Flexbox**

+- Created a fun time-based memory game using ReactJS
+- Using multiple timers on the same page was a challenge
+- Here is the link to play the game, enjoy! https://memory-game-fruits.netlify.app/

 <img src="" width="150px" />
 <img src="" width="150px" />